 Parents are asked to call school before 8:15 AM if their child will be absent for the day.
-The school will attempt to contact parents via the automated messaging system when a student fails to report to class.
+The school will contact parents via the automated messaging system, phone call, email or social media, when a student fails to report to class.